 Here at Techtorium, we’ve focused on getting grads’ jobs.
 You’ll have access to a small team of Employment Pathways Managers who will help put your CV at the top of the list.

-We have the highest course completion rate measured by the NZQA.
+We have one of the highest course completion rates as measured by the Tertiary Education Commission.
 What does this mean?
 Well, the chances of you actually getting to the end of the course are nearly 100%.

 We’ve worked hard to offer a complete product to our learners, and that’s why we have the best IT / Compute trainers in New Zealand.